 What They Eat

-If you've seen the musical/movie "Little Shop of Horrors," you might have been left with a bad impression of what really is a neat plant.
-While Audrey, the mutant flytrap in the movie, developed a taste for humans, most carnivorous plants selectively feed on insects and arachnids like:
+If you've seen the musical "Little Shop of Horrors," you might have been left with a bad impression of what really is a neat plant.
+While Audrey II, the mutant flytrap in the movie, developed a taste for humans, most carnivorous plants selectively feed on insects and arachnids like spiders, flies, caterpillars, crickets and slugs.

 Human vs. Flytrap

-While our imaginations dream up huge, people-eating, killer plans, we are the real threat to the continued existence of Dionaea muscipula and other carnivorous plants.
-The flytrap has been endangered in the wild due to:
+While our imaginations dream up huge, people-eating, killer plants, we are the real threat to the continued existence of Dionaea muscipula and other carnivorous plants.
+The flytrap has been endangered in the wild due to over-collection by flytrap enthusiasts, draining and destruction of the natural wetlands where they grow and pollution.

-As of this writing in May, 2023, there is still a status assesment underway in regard to the Venus flytrap.
+As of this writing in October 2023, there is still a status assessment underway in regard to the Venus flytrap.
 In October 2016, the USFWS was petitioned to list Venus flytrap as an endangered species under the Endangered Species Act.

 In the wild, the plant can only be found in a 75-square-mile (194-square-kilometer) area of the above-mentioned states of North and South Carolina.
 This represents less than a third of species' historic range.
 As of 2020, only around 302,000 Venus flytraps remain from a wild population of 4 million in the 1970s.